katcipis/sophia/notes/books/coders-at-work.md

 In the end it has nothing to do with being the best programmer or the one that knows more about any specific subject (math/tech/whatever).
-Of course that some good technological knowledge is required, but it is far from being some kind of god that knows everything.
+Of course that some good technological knowledge is required, but you don't even have to be the best.
+You have such a broad knowledge about the projects that you can always provide guidance.
+But again, it does not translate on being the best at everything, but it does translate to being able to cope with a broad context and guide people through that context.

 ## Common Observations